Beanfield Leverages DZS Velocity Technology To Bring Up To 8 Gig Broadband Speeds To Canadian Mdus

-(MENAFN- GlobeNewsWire - Nasdaq) Long-time DZS customer leverages Velocity fiber access platforms and Helix ONTs to bring Canada's fastest broadband speeds to its subscribers
+(MENAFN- GlobeNewsWire - Nasdaq) Long-time DZS customer leverages Velocity fibre access platforms and Helix ONTs to bring Canada's fastest broadband speeds to its subscribers

-DALLAS, Oct.
-07, 2024 (GLOBE NEWSWIRE) -- DZS (OTC: DZSI), a developer of Networking, Connectivity, and Cloud automation and Orchestration solutions enabling broadband everywhere, today announced that Beanfield , owner and operator of the largest independent fiber Network in Toronto and Montreal, has deployed DZS Velocity fiber access p latforms and Helix optical network terminals (ONTs) to deliver among the fastest internet speeds in Canada.
+TORONTO, Oct.
+07, 2024 (GLOBE NEWSWIRE) -- Beanfield , owner and operator of the largest independent fibre Network in Toronto and Montreal in conjunction with DZS (OTC: DZSI), a developer of Networking and Connectivity solutions enabling broadband everywhere, today announced that it has deployed DZS Velocity fiber access p latforms and Helix optical network terminals (ONTs) to deliver among the fastest internet speeds in Canada.
 Beanfield is leveraging DZS' market-leading technology to offer its residential and business subscribers multi-gigabit services up to 8 Gigabits per second (Gbps) in multiple dwelling units (MDUs) in many of Canada's largest cities.

 The DZS Velocity and Helix platforms offer forward-thinking service providers like Beanfield numerous benefits including: